robinroestenburg/deferring/README.md

 The gem created by TylerRick is still available, but not maintained.
 This gem has been forked by (among others) MartinKoener - who added Rails 3 support.

+TODO: Add links.

 A project I am working on, uses the `autosave_habtm` gem, which kind of takes different approach to doing the same thing.
 This gem only supported Rails 3.0.

 As we are upgrading to Rails 3.2 (and later Rails 4), I needed a gem to provide this behaviour.
-Upgrading either one of the gems would result into rewriting a lot of the code (for different reasons, some purely estetic :)), so that is why I wrote a new gem.
+Upgrading either one of the gems would result into rewriting a lot of the code (for different reasons, some purely esthetic :)), so that is why I wrote a new gem.